CANCELED!! The Power of No and Managing Expectations

-If it is from your family, friends, promoters, friends, your lover, or your family, as a professional artist boundaries need to continuously be set for the upward development of your music career.
+If it is from your family, friends, promoters, friends, your lover or your family, as an professional artist boundaries need to continuously be set for the upward development of your music career.
 You never should sell yourself short and always be compensated for your unique skills.
 Join me and let’s learn how to say NO.

-5.)
-Why do we need it more than them?
+- Why do we need it more than them

 “One thing the music industry has taught me is to manage my expectations.” -Q-Tip

 When I started I knew that all I needed to do was release my album and then the world would be mine.
-I was invited to Warner Bros., Sony, Universal, and I knew that I was going to get the million-dollar deal but the music industry does not work like that and I soon found that it would take years and a lot of hard work before anyone would recognize me at all.
-The overnight sensation is not going to happen.
-Let’s learn how to get real so that we don´t get discouraged.
+I was invited to Warner Bros., Sony, Universal and I knew that I was going to get the million dollar deal but the music industry does not work like that and I soon found that it would take years and a lot of hard work before anyone would recognize me at all.
+Overnight sensation is not going to happen.
+Let’s learn how to get real so that we don't get discouraged.

 What it really means to be a professional musician

-15.)
-Special Q & A to make sure everyone has clear, real-life examples that will support and make sure that you stay in the music game for the long run.
+- Special Q & A to make sure everyone has clear, real life examples which will support and make sure that you stay in the music game for the long run.